 This RFI is for information and planning purposes only and should not be construed as a solicitation or as an obligation on the part of the Treasury or other participating federal agencies.

 In general, we are interested in receiving information on current challenges in implementing PFS, and essential elements for development of a robust PFS market.
-Additionally, we are seeking information on the potential impact of the Incentive Fund on market development and the potential advantages to taxpayers.
+Additionally, we are seeking information on the potential impact of the Incentive Fund on market Start Printed Page 61000development and the potential advantages to taxpayers.

 We also ask respondents to address the following questions where possible, in the context of the discussion in this document.
 You do not need to address every question and should focus on those where you have relevant expertise.
 You may also address the questions in the context of a detailed pilot proposal outlining how a state, local, or tribal government could use the Incentive Fund to implement PFS projects that achieve better outcomes across a variety of programs and levels of government.

 To the extent possible, please clearly indicate which question(s) you address in your response.